linode/docs/docs/tools-reference/custom-kernels-distros/custom-distro-on-kvm-linode.md

 ## Copy the Disk Image

-1. Back at your local machine, power down the virtual image:
+1. Power down your local virtual machine, either via the VirtualBox interface, or by issuing the following command at the virtual machine's terminal:

         shutdown -h now

-2. Go back to your virtual machine's storage settings and select the Finnix ISO
+2. Return to your virtual machine's storage settings and attach the Finnix ISO

     [![Select the Finnix ISO.](/docs/assets/custom-distro-finnix.png)](/docs/assets/custom-distro-finnix.png)